asu2sh/mkbsdk/README.md

 # mkbsdk
-Python Script to download wallpapers from MKBHD Panels app
+69 Lines Python Script to download wallpapers from MKBHD Panels app
 ## How to use?
 ```bash
 python main.py